PhonologicalCorpusTools/CorpusTools/docs/source/predictability_of_distribution.rst

 3. **Environments**: Click on “New environment” to add an environment in which to calculate predictability of distribution.
 See :ref:`environment_selection` for details on how to use this interface.
 Note that you will not be able to edit the "target" segments in this function, because the targets are automatically populated from the list of pairs selected on the left-hand side.

-   a. **No environments**: Note that if NO environments are added, PCT will
+   .. note:: If NO environments are added, PCT will
       calculate the overall predictability of distribution of the two sounds based only on their frequency of occurrence.
 This will simply count the frequency of each sound in the pair and calculate the